GrahamDeprecated/CMS-Contact/README.md

 ## Pull Requests

-Please submit pull requests against the develop branch.
+Please review these guidelines before submitting any pull requests.

 * Bug fixes shouldn't be sent to the master branch unless they fix features that exist only in the upcoming release.
 * Before sending a pull request for a new feature, you should first create an issue with [Proposal] in the title.